D-Tsonev/project-3-client/README.md

 ## General Approach & Planning

-Three of us worked together to plan out our Minimum Viable Poduct and used Excalidraw for white boarding.
+The three of us worked together to plan out our Minimum Viable Poduct and used Excalidraw for white boarding.

 We divided up the tasks needed to set up the backend and took turns writing seed data to populate the site.